-NYMAC (New York-Mid-Atlantic Consortium for Genetic and Newborn Screening Services) was established in September 2004 as one of seven regional collaboratives in the country funded by the Genetic Services Branch in the Health Resources and Services Administration's (HRSA) Maternal and Child Health Bureau.
+NYMAC (New York-Mid-Atlantic Regional Genetics Network) is one of seven regional networks in the country funded by the Genetic Services Branch in the Health Resources and Services Administration's (HRSA) Maternal and Child Health Bureau.